nova0821/iotjs-wiki/Build-for-Linux.md

 Options that may need explanations.
 * builddir: compile intermediate and output files are generated here.
-* buildlib: generating iotjs to a library if true such as for NuttX.
-It doesn't need value, just --buildlib will do it.
+* buildlib: generating _iotjs_ to a library if true(e.g. for NuttX) it doesn't need value. _--buildlib_ is same as '--buildlib=true'.
 * nuttx-home: it's NuttX platform specific, to tell where the NuttX configuration and header files are.

-To give options, please use two dashes '--' before the option name as described in next section.
+To give options, please use two dashes '--' before the option name as described in following sections.

 ### 3. Build all at once